nikolashn/basque/README.md

 # Basque
-Basque intends to be a general-purpose statically-typed weakly-typed procedural programming language, similar to C, but with some improvements.
+Basque intends to be a general-purpose statically-typed weakly-typed procedural programming language, similar to (dialect of?)
+C, but with some improvements.
 The C Basque compiler currently only statically compiles for Linux x86\_64 ELF, ahead of time, and takes ASCII input.
 This will serve as a bootstrap compiler for a self-hosting Basque compiler, which will hopefully be more portable.

 ## Installation
 You will need a C compiler and GNU make.
 Edit config.mk to set compiler and other compilation options.